-From 1995 to 1997, Hass set aside his personal role as poet to take up the mantle of the nation’s poet, serving as U.S. Poet Laureate and poetry consultant to the Library of Congress.
-Long a largely ceremonial position, the poet laureate has recently become far more of a public advocate for poets and their work.
+From 1995 to 1997, Hass set aside his personal role as poet to take up the mantle of the nation’s poet, serving as U.S. poet laureate.
+A largely ceremonial position, historically speaking, the poet laureate has recently become far more of a public advocate for poets and their work.
 In a sense, the new role was a logical extension of Hass’s personal, private work to a public arena.
 Sarah Pollock elaborated in Mother Jones, “Hass’s tenure as poet laureate has been a more public expression of the lifelong concerns that inform his poetry: a close attention to the natural world, a sense of self developed in relation to the landscape, and acute awareness of both the pleasures and pains of being human.”
 The laureate position also heightened the political sensibilities of the poet and his work.
 Hass recognized early on that the political and business climate seemed to have little use for poetry and other arts.
 Hass focused on promoting literacy, telling Francis X. Clines in the New York Times, “I thought an interesting thing to do would be to go where poets don’t go.”
 He visited businesses, convincing some to support poetry contests for schoolchildren and spoke to civic groups, trying to broaden their horizons.
 Because of these efforts, “Robert Hass is the most active Poet Laureate of the United States we’ve ever had,” wrote Los Angeles Times Book Review contributor Frances Mayes, “and he sets a standard for those who follow.”

 After his tenure as poet laureate, Hass remained in the public realm, teaching, translating, editing and writing newspaper columns.
 As Stephen Burt noted “all that service seems to have strengthened Hass’s powers.”
 Hass’s first book post-laureate, Time and Materials: Poems 1997-2005 (2007), Burt declared “shows the worth of playing against type, the survival of his private talent and the artistic uses of his public life.”
 Containing poems about art and artists, meditations on middle age and descriptions of a California well-known to Hass readers, the book also features poetry that engages in world affairs, in contemporary politics and, notably, “Bush’s War” in Iraq—participating in what Nathan Heller in Slate called “large issues.”
 Heller noted that “Hass has been negotiating a standard of public candor ever since he started writing.”
 Dan Chiasson, in the New Yorker, also noted that the continuity between Time and Materials and Hass’s previous work: “Hass’s wish to make poems resemble the world as closely as possible (his often remarked stylistic ‘clarity’) has been a constant in his method from the start; what has changed is not the style but the vision of the world.”
 Unanimously praised by critics as a supremely well-crafted collection, Time and Materials won both the National Book Award and the Pulitzer Prize.